 Don't forget the theory test and get your friends or family to help you check your knowledge.
 Also, consider signing up to the DVSA learning zone for a range of useful theory study content.

 Practice makes perfect, as they say.
 If you can, supplement your instructor lessons with driving sessions accompanied by a friend or family member.
 This can help you increase your experience and awareness of a much wider range of circumstances on the road.
 Make sure the car you're using has insurance which covers a learner driver.

 Book the theory test

 Ramp up that study and get your theory and hazard perception tests under your belt.
-The car theory test is in two parts: a series of multiple-choice questions to test your knowledge; plus an interactive scenario-based hazard perception test.
-You can book the test at GOV.UK.
-But our instructors will take care of the booking on your behalf.
+The car theory test is in 2 parts: a series of multiple-choice questions to test your knowledge, plus an interactive, scenario-based hazard perception test.
+You can book the test at GOV.UK, or our instructors can book it for you.

 Take the practical test

-See, doesn't sound that scary.
-You can book it online at GOV.UK.
+See, doesn't sound that scary, does it?
+You can book your practical driving test online at GOV.UK.